Druckansicht der Internetadresse:

 22.01.2026, 5 pm

-FZA, Campus
+FZA, Campus and online

 Each year, the Africa Multiple Cluster of Excellence opens its calendar of activities with the New Year Lecture – a public event featuring distinguished speakers who engage with questions and concepts central to the Cluster’s research agenda.